-Stephen Goutman, MD, MS is an Assistant Professor in the Department of Neurology and Director of the Amyotrophic Lateral Sclerosis Clinic and ALS Center of Excellence at Michigan Medicine.
+Stephen Goutman, MD, MS is an Assistant Professor in the Department of Neurology and Director of the Pranger Amyotrophic Lateral Sclerosis Clinic and Associate Director of the ALS Center of Excellence at Michigan Medicine.
 After obtaining a degree in neuroscience at the Johns Hopkins University (Baltimore, MD), Dr. Goutman completed his medical degree at the University of Chicago Pritzker School of Medicine (Chicago, IL) and his neurology residency and neuromuscular fellowship at Cleveland Clinic (Cleveland, OH).
 He received a Master’s in Clinical Research Design and Statistical Analysis at the University of Michigan (Ann Arbor, MI).

 Dr. Goutman is a site principal investigator of several multisite clinical trials focused on identifying new ALS treatments and causes and is an active participant with the Northeast ALS Consortium (NEALS) to improve care for ALS.
 He received a 2016 Young Investigator Award by the World Federation of Neurology Research Group on Motor Neuron Diseases.